VForWaTer/vforwater-portal/README.md

 # Installation notes

 For installation instructions please look at install_notes.txt.
 There are no special dependencies on the LINUX distribution.
-We tested the installation on Fedora 29, Centos 7, and RHEL 7.
+We tested the installation on Fedora 39, Centos 7, and RHEL 7.
+At least Python 3.10 is needed.
 Code is still under development and comes with no guarantees.

 # Dependencies